Robustness in deep learning: The good (width), the bad (depth), and the ugly (initialization): Introduction

-Our work is motivated to investigate this apparent contradiction in theory, and to close the gap as much as possible.
-We begin with a definition of \emph{perturbation stability} of DNNs, which \rebuttal{can be used to describe the} robustness, following the spirit of \citet{wu2021wider, https://doi.org/10.48550/arxiv.2203.11864}.
-Mathematically, \rebuttal{ \begin{definition}[\emph{perturbation stability}] The perturbation stability of the neural network $\bm{f}$ under data distrubution $\mathcal{D}_X$ and perturbation radius $\epsilon$ is defined as follows:
+Our work aims to investigate this apparent contradiction in theory, and to close the gap as much as possible.
+We begin with a definition of the \emph{perturbation stability} of DNNs, which can be used to describe the robustness, following the spirit of \citet{wu2021wider, https://doi.org/10.48550/arxiv.2203.11864}. \begin{definition}[\emph{perturbation stability}] The perturbation stability of a neural network $\bm{f}(\bm x; \bm W): \mathbb{R}^d \mapsto \mathbb{R}^o$ parameterized by the neural network parameter $\bm W$ under the data distribution $\mathcal{D}_X$ and a perturbation radius $\epsilon$ is defined as follows\footnote{The definition of perturbation stability slightly differs in the lazy and non-lazy training regime of DNNs.
+Here the lazy/non-lazy training regime indicates that neural network parameters change little/much during training.
+These two phases are determined by different initializations~\citep{woodworth2020kernel, JMLR:v22:20-1123}.
+We will detail this in our main results.}: